 I’ve taken photographs since I was 20 years old and my father gave me a Pentax SLR after he felt I'd proven myself using a Kodak Brownie.
 When I travel, my subject matter is often people, their faces, their activities and craft processes, and their contexts of work, including landscapes.
-More recently, my preferred subject matter seems to be intimate landscapes, natural abstractions, and the play of light on unstable surfaces. lAt the bottom of this page is my Artist's Statement.
+More recently, my preferred subject matter seems to be intimate landscapes, natural abstractions, and the play of light on unstable surfaces.

 Click on this photo to go to my FB Event page!

 I'll participate again this year (2022) in Open Studios of Santa Cruz County as Artist#18.
 Visitors are invited to Suite 215 on the second floor of the Old Wrigley Building at 2801 Mission Street, where framed and matted fine arts photos and prints on metal will be for sale.
 And some cartoons, too!
 The dates are Oct 1-2 and 15-16 from 10am-5pm.

 This space is generously hosted by Bruce Ashely (artist #17), whose beautiful infrared prints will displayed and for sale.

 Open Studios is organized by the Arts Council of Santa Cruz.

 Click on the image to the left to go to my Photography page on Facebook